 Ian Westbrook describes, in this moving story, how an apparently trivial bite from a tiger snake caused the death of one of his dogs.
 In contrast, Donna describes her experience with a Death Adder bite.

-Murdoch University provides a 'pets in summer - snakebite warning' page with a number of pet safety and snake information sheets.
+Murdoch University provided a 'pets in summer - snakebite warning' page with some general information for WA.

 Do NOT wash the area of the bite or try to suck out the venom!

 It is extremely important to retain traces of venom for use with venom identification kits.

 Stop lymphatic spread - bandage firmly, splint and immobilise!

 The "pressure-immobilisation" technique is currently recommended by the Australian Resuscitation Council - see their guidelines, the Royal Australasian College of Surgeons and the Australian and New Zealand College of Anaesthetists.

 The lymphatic system is responsible for systemic spread of most venoms.
 This can be reduced by the application of a firm bandage (as firm as you would put on a sprained ankle) over a folded pad placed over the bitten area.
 While firm, it should not be so tight that it stops blood flow to the limb or to congests the veins.
 Start bandaging directly over the bitten area, ensuing that the pressure over the bite is firm and even.
 If you have enough bandage you can extend towards more central parts of the body, to delay spread of any venom that has already started to move centrally.
 A pressure dressing should be applied even if the bite is on the victims trunk or torso.